DFHack/dfhack/docs/plugins/stockpiles.rst

 Commands act upon the stockpile selected in the UI unless another stockpile identifier is specified on the commandline.

+You can also specify hauling route stops to import and export "desired items" configuration.

 Usage
 -----